maxxiimo/the-front-end-manifesto/information-architecting.md

 Information Architecting
 ------------------------

-Now that we have reviewed the three pillars of foundation work: [markup][], [styles][], and [mobile][], it's time to delve into actually building a websites/application.
+In the first section of this book we laid down the foundation for our application by:

+1. Defining our base [markup][] and [styles][].
+2. Choosing a [mobile][] content delivery strategy.

+Now it is time to build on this foundation.
 The best place to start is with the splash page or application console: its navigation, content, interaction, layout, and look and feel.
-The homepage is of critical importance to your project.
-Most of the time it is the first thing a user will see, and how they will understand your [whatever your building] and how they will [whatever they will do].
+We start here because most of the time it is the first place a user will go, and how they will understand your [whatever your building] and how they will [whatever they will do].
 It also sets the tone and unifying theme for every subsequent page or functionality.

 The key to being successful in building your application splash page and/or console can be summed up in one word: **Storytelling**.